Git-Jake-Hill/flashcard-app/README.md

 ## Deploy
 - Copy the build folder into the backend directory.
-- Run the Docker file to build a docker image of the project.
+- Run the Docker file to build a Docker image of the project.
 - Push the Docker image to a Dockerhub repository.
 - Deploy an app on digital ocean linking to the container image on Dockerhub.